One-level density estimates for Dirichlet L-functions with extended support: Introduction

 \subsection{Acknowledgments}

 Part of this work was conducted while the second author was supported by the National Science Foundation Graduate Research Program under grant number DGE-1144245.
 The third author acknowledges the support of a Sloan fellowship and NSF grant DMS-1902063.
+The authors thank the anonymous referee for helpful remarks, and Jared Lichtman for helpful discussions on Proposition 6.